SmejoTT/aqmaps/README.md

 ## Handling of edge cases
 - If the drone makes 150 moves it stops at its location and prints it to the console.
 - If the reading fails the involved sensor is moved to the end of the list of unvisited sensors so the drone can try to make reading at the end of the flight.
-- If sensor's battery level is less than 10 then the reading value can not be trusted.
+- If the sensor's battery level is less than 10 then the reading value can not be trusted.
 The sensor is marked with X.

 ## Build and run
 - Package the project to a .jar by using maven build.
-- Run the jar file with these command line attributes : day month year startLatitude startLogitude seed port
+- Run the .jar file with these command-line attributes: day month year startLatitude startLogitude seed port
-- day - DD , month - MM, year - YYYY, startLatitude and startLongitude in bounded area, seed is not used, port - port of the webserver
+- day - DD, month - MM, year - YYYY, startLatitude and startLongitude in the bounded area, seed is not used, port - port of the webserver